clojure/clojure/clojure.markdown

 	For all forms other than Symbols, Lists, Vectors and Maps, \`x is the same as 'x.

 	For Symbols, syntax-quote *resolves* the symbol in the current context, yielding a fully-qualified symbol (i.e. namespace/name or fully.qualified.Classname).
+If a symbol is non-namespace-qualified and ends with '#', it is resolved to a generated symbol with the same name to which '\_' and a unique id have been appended. e.g. `x#` will resolve to `x_123`.
+All references to that symbol within a syntax-quoted expression resolve to the same generated symbol.

 	For Lists/Vectors/Maps, syntax-quote establishes a template of the corresponding data structure.
 Within the template, unqualified forms behave as if recursively syntax-quoted, but forms can be exempted from such recursive quoting by qualifying them with unquote or unquote-splicing, in which case they will be treated as expressions and be replaced in the template by their value, or sequence of values, respectively.